Find a job that works for you

 Let's say you're in the market for a new financial analyst job, and you've just been invited for an interview.
 To prepare, you've researched the company you're hoping to work for, and you're aware of the latest hiring and salary trends for financial analyst positions in your city.
-You're ready to offer concrete examples of your skills in action, and you've prepared yourself to ace all the most common interview questions and how to answer them.
+You're ready to offer concrete examples of your skills in action, and you've studied the most common interview questions and how to answer them.

 But to land one of the most desirable financial analyst positions, you'll have to be ready for more than just the basics.
 At the interview, you may end up across the table from a hiring manager armed with an arsenal of challenging questions.
 Although they can be intimidating, you can prepare for these questions.
 Get ready for them by following these tips: